...

 A great coffee bar goes beyond the brew.
 Here’s what to stock in your coffee station to keep guests happy:

-- Sugar and Sweeteners: Packets or a small jar for convenience.
+• Sugar and Sweeteners: Include sugar, honey, and stevia in packets or small jars for convenience.

-- Canisters: For coffee, tea, and sugar to keep things tidy.
+• Canisters: Use clear canisters for coffee, tea, and sugar to keep things tidy.

 This fully stocked setup ensures guests can customize their drink however they like, from a bold black coffee to a sweet tea with a twist.